tinacms/markdown-bot/README.md

 This bot can be used in two ways:

-1. As a Github app (self-hosted)
+1. As a GitHub App (self-hosted)
-2. As a Github action
+2. As a GitHub Action

 A GitHub App can be hosted on any hosting platform that supports Node.js.
-It can be also be hosted in a serverless environment such as AWS Lambda or Netlify Functions.
+It can also be hosted in a serverless environment such as AWS Lambda or Netlify Functions.

 > NOTE: Serverless functions sometimes have timeout limitations or stop after a request responds with a 202 status code (This is the behavior in Vercel).
 This may cause the bot to fail if the OpenAI API takes too long to respond.

-A GitHub Action is hosted by Github and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct format.
+A GitHub Action is hosted by GitHub and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct format.

 The bot responds to a comment in the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.
-A prompt can also be added by adding `prompt: <prompt>` after the filename to the to the comment.
+A prompt can also be added by adding `prompt: <prompt>` after the filename to the comment.

 For example: